joszz/Chell-PHP-Portal/README.md

 #### devices
 A table used to store the various devices in your network.
 Used for WOL and menu items which should only be active when a device is awake (pingable).

-#### diskdrives
-A table used to store the various local drives on the server.
-This will be used to display these drives and their available/total space.

 #### menu_items
 The different items/links in the collapsable menu.
 It is associated with a menu by the column parent_id (so multiple menus can be created).
 A menu_item can be dependent on a device to be disabled in the GUI when that device is not pingable.